Have you been studying Italian but when you try to speak, you instantly freeze?

 This was the beginning…

 of the story that slowly led me to a totally different approach to language learning and teaching.
-I knew I had to change the way I had been learning English so far.
+I knew I had to change the way I had been learning English, and honestly any other language, so far.

 At almost the same time I was seeing a guitar coach, as my guitar playing was stuck and I was loosing the joy of playing.